compneurobilbao/ageml/README.md

 So, if you want to contribute, please read first the [contribution guidelines](./docs/CONTRIBUTING.md).

-## How to use `ageml`

-A comprehensive, step by step tutorial of the tool can be found [in this markdown file](./docs/TUTORIAL.md).

-You can also tinker around with our [getting started Colab notebook](https://colab.research.google.com/drive/1FtHbIghXLswG8IcOgFZBHJ07wKnLuzbG) if you want a more interactive experience.
-We recommend you trying this one first.
+## Contact Information

+You can email our team at [ageml.py@gmail.com](mailto:ageml.py@gmail.com).
+We will try to get back at you ASAP!

 ## License